Barjona1/Bank-Managment/README.md

 * This is a simple Bank Management System project that is written in C++.

-You can watch a demo of my program here:[Software Demo Video ](https://youtu.be/fGQVLQ_tuow)
+You can watch a demo of my program here: [Software Demo Video ](https://youtu.be/fGQVLQ_tuow)

 # Development Environment